apify/apify-docs/sources/academy/tutorials/node_js/when_to_use_puppeteer_scraper.md

 });
 ```

 The `context.page.evaluate()` call executes the provided function in the browser environment and passes back the return value back to the Node.js environment.
 One very important caveat though!
-Since we're in different environments, we cannot simply use our existing variables, such as `context` inside of the evaluated function, because they are not available there.
+Since we're in different environments, we cannot use our existing variables, such as `context` inside of the evaluated function, because they are not available there.
 Different environments, different variables.

 _See the_ `page.evaluate()` _[documentation](https://pptr.dev/#?product=Puppeteer&show=api-pageevaluatepagefunction-args) for info on how to pass variables from Node.js to browser._